 The elevator lobby and hotel hallways were a bit of a letdown on the “bells and whistles” front compared to the lobby, but were in great condition and felt classy enough.
 No real “wow factor”, however.

-Inside the Park MGM King Room
+Inside My Park MGM Las Vegas King Room

 I know there are competing schools of thought and plenty of opinions regarding the rooms at Park MGM, but I was immediately impressed by the decor and overall “vibe” of the room.